nsg/osm-reverse-geo-lookup/README.md

 The "simplified" files are files with reduced polygon counts.
 This reduces the file sizes and speeds things up, but with the drawback of lost resolution at polygon borders.
 It's quite safe to try to use the simplified files first, and fall back to the larger file.

+## Format

+The data format is simle and inefficient at the moment, I will optimize it in the future.

 ## License

 The code is licensed under the MIT License.